Benjamin-Wiegand/Geargrinder/README.md

 #### audio

 > [!NOTE]
+> Due to security restrictions, some audio is not captured yet:
+> - Phone call audio is not currently captured.
-> DRM-protected audio is currently not captured.
+> - DRM-protected audio is currently not captured.

 Currently, your phone must natively support the audio sample rate for your headunit.
 The only easy way to check this is to just try it.

 ### working
 - USB communication